SimonSapin/pycairo/doc/reference/surfaces.rst

    .. classmethod:: create_for_data(data, format, width, height[, stride])

+      Not yet available in Python 3

+   .. comment block - the old docs

       :param data: a writable Python buffer object
       :param format: the :ref:`FORMAT <constants_FORMAT>` of pixels in the buffer